 - Limit extreme exercise – may elevate cholesterol and protein levels

-- Get at least 8 hours sleep the night before
+- Get at least 8 hours of sleep the night before

 - Avoid stress as much as possible.